ammar-alsuhaimi/QR-Code-Component/README.md

 # QR Code Component Project

 ## Project Overview
-This project is a QR code component challenge provided by Frontend Mentor (https://www.frontendmentor.io).
+This project is a QR code component challenge provided by [Frontend Mentor](https://www.frontendmentor.io).

 The code was developed by Ammar Alsuhaimi as a solution to improve front-end development skills.